 2) Contact Plusnet Mobile to cancel and get a PAC Code

+If you'd prefer to speak to somebody, just give Plusnet a call, tell them you'd like to leave and request your PAC code.
 You can do this by calling 500 from your Plusnet Mobile phone, or by ringing 0800 432 0220 from a landline (standard network charges apply).

 All networks are bound by law to supply customers with their PAC Code within two hours of their request.
 Once you’ve got it, it’s smart to make a note of it.
 Just in case.